How Can You Be Exposed to Asbestos?

 Asbestos cement walls in USO building.

-Military personnel were exposed to asbestos because every branch of the U.S. armed forces used asbestos during the 20th century.
-The asbestos was used a fireproofing material to keep military service members safe.
-Legacy asbestos products from this era still pose an exposure threat today, and combat veterans face exposure abroad.
+Military personnel were exposed to asbestos throughout the 20th century.
+All branches of the U.S. armed forces used it for fireproofing to keep them safe.
+However, legacy asbestos products still pose a threat today, and veterans are at risk of exposure abroad.

-Service members who lived on Navy vessels or worked on military vehicles and aircraft from the 1930s to the 1970s were most at risk.
-Naval shipyard workers were another high-risk population of military personnel.
-They came into contact with the toxic material while constructing, repairing and decommissioning Navy vessels.
+Service members on Navy vessels or military vehicles and aircraft from the 1930s to the 1970s were at high risk.
+Naval shipyard workers were another high-risk group.
+They were exposed to toxic materials while working on Navy vessels.

 Aaron Munz, former U.S. Army Captain and director of the Veterans Department at The Mesothelioma Center, says that “if the majority of a veteran’s lifetime exposure to asbestos occurred on active duty, the VA can approve a mesothelioma diagnosis as a service-connected disability for benefits.”